swiftlang/swift-evolution/proposals/0461-replaceable-library-plugins.md

 1. Ubuntu 24.04 with the Swift 6.0.3 runtime installed at `/home/ubuntu/swift`
 2. Ubuntu 24.04 with the Swift 6.0.3 runtime installed at `/home/ubuntu/swift-runtime`

 Concepts like Platform Triples are not sufficient to describe an ODP.
-Even though both ODPs above would probably share the Triple `aarch64-unknown-linux-gnu`, code compiled for one would never be able to run on the other.
+Even though both ODPs above would probably share the Triple `aarch64-unknown-linux-gnu`, Swift code compiled (without `--static-swift-stdlib`) for one would never be able to run on the other.

 Organizations add and remove ODPs as needed, and trying to define a global registry of all possible ODPs is a non-goal.